UPDATE: The 2021 General Assembly passed the Consideration of Climate and Labor Act. Read below to learn more about this important legislation.

 The Maryland General Assembly was on track to pass the previous version of the Climate & Labor Act in 2020 but the legislative session was cut short by COVID-19.
 The bill had already made it out of the Senate Finance Committee and was close to passing the House Economic Matters Committee.
 With 28 House cosponsors and 7 Senate cosponsors, this bill has demonstrated broad support and viability.

-In 2021, Maryland has the opportunity to take the Climate & Labor Act over the finish line and pass common sense legislation.
 The PSC has neglected the impacts of climate change and has made an inadequate consideration of labor for too long, allowing harmful projects into our communities.
-This bill is a chance to ensure that future infrastructure projects will not continue to adversely affect Marylanders and their environment.
+Now, we have a chance to ensure that future infrastructure projects will not continue to adversely affect Marylanders and their environment.

 - “Proposal to revive shuttered Baltimore County power plant stirs questions about climate change,” Baltimore Sun, 6/21/19